 Courses of Study

 EC117j Introduction to Financial Decision Making Five topical areas: (1) planning, including career planning, financial budgeting, and personal federal taxes, (2) consumer credit, costs of credit, and identity theft, (3) major purchasing decisions including housing and automobiles, (4) insurance such as property, health, disability, and life insurance, and (5) investing in stocks, bonds, and mutual funds for now and retirement.
-Previously listed as Administrative Sciences 231.
 Does not count toward the economics majors or minors.
 Prerequisite: Junior or senior standing.
 Three credit hours.
 Largay

 EC134fs Principles of Macroeconomics Introduces the measurement of macroeconomic variables and basic theoretical models of aggregate economic behavior.
 Focuses on the study of fluctuations in economic activity, long-run economic growth, and the role of monetary and fiscal policy in achieving macroeconomic goals.
 Students will develop their analytical problem-solving skills, hone their ability to think critically, gain experience in building and understanding theoretical models, and sharpen their capacity to understand and critique macroeconomic policy.
 Prerequisite: Economics 133.
 Four credit hours.
 S. Faculty

-EC171j Global Financial Markets An investigation of global financial markets and their effect on the world's domestic economies.
-We will define and explore the primary components of global financial markets, analyze the roles of the public and private sectors in the markets, and develop recognition of the linkages between financial market events in disparate markets to underlying non-financial economies.
-We will also provide an introduction to esoteric financial instruments and techniques such as credit default swaps, securities lending, and others.
-Does not count toward the economics majors or minors.
-Previously offered as Economics 197 (2014).
+EC171j Global Financial Markets Fast-paced and challenging investigation of global financial markets and their effect on the world's domestic economies.
+We will define and explore the primary components of global financial markets, analyze the roles of the public and private sectors in the markets, and develop recognition of the linkages between financial events in disparate markets to underlying non-financial economies.
+We will also examine esoteric financial instruments and techniques such as credit default swaps, securities lending, and markets related to the VIX index.
+Does not count toward the economics majors or minor.
 Three credit hours.
 Atkinson

-EC212s Corporate Finance II An examination of (1) the issues firms face in obtaining long-term financing and establishing a dividend policy, (2) the effects of capital structure on the cost of capital and the value of the firm, (3) international corporate finance, and (4) the use of financial derivatives, including options, to manage financial risk.
-Previously offered as Administrative Science 322.
-Prerequisite: Economics 121 and 211.
+EC212fs Corporate Finance II An examination of (1) the issues firms face in obtaining long-term financing and establishing a dividend policy, (2) the effects of capital structure on the cost of capital and the value of the firm, (3) international corporate finance, and (4) the use of financial derivatives, including options, to manage financial risk Prerequisite: Economics 121 and 211.
 Four credit hours.
-Nelson
+Seregina

 EC235f Organizational Strategy and Economics An integrative introduction to the dynamic, strategic decision-making process as applied in a variety of organizations, including businesses, nonprofits, and NGOs.
 Through readings, lecture, and case study discussion we explore the process of evaluating organizations, value models, competition, and markets so as to develop strategies that can be successful and adaptive over time.
 Supporting topics in organizational evolution, innovation effects, competitor response, offensive and defensive tactics, and sources of strategic failure and success are also reviewed.
 The economic underpinnings of strategy development are reinforced throughout.
 Prerequisite: Economics 134.
 Four credit hours.
 Downs